datashim-io/datashim/README.md

 sources.
 Our framework takes care of all the dirty details of __mounting or giving your pods access to the data__.
-Once a dataset exists in a Kubernetes cluster, users will just need to reference it using the unique ID defined at creation time.
+Once a dataset exists in a Kubernetes cluster, users will just need to reference it using the name you defined at creation time.

 This framework targets any *Kubernetes 1.15+* installation; it is built on the [Operator SDK](https://github.com/operator-framework/operator-sdk) and is extensible to support any